tmfset/er-301-custom-units/README.md

 A collection of **simple polyphonic synthesizer** units for the ER-301, built and tested on firmware **v0.4.26**.

+These units are built utilizing the ER-301 **Middle Layer SDK**.
+Although they would be easy enough to patch manually through the UI, the SDK gives us an incredible efficiency boost.
+The three voice unit uses about 13% CPU, which is a significant reduction from what a comparable UI patch would necessitate.

+As a result, we can use the simple synthesizers as **macro** units during patch creation, extending the already massive utility of the ER-301.

 ### Installation
-To install, download this repo and copy the `SimpleSynth` directory to your SD card under `ER-301/libs`.
+To install, simply download this repo and copy the `SimpleSynth` directory to your SD card under `ER-301/libs`.

-### Overview

 The new units will be available on the insert screen.

 ![](screenshots/SimpleSynthInsert.png)
 ![](screenshots/SimpleSynthLoaded.png)

-The following parameters are available:
+### Patching Ideas

+1. Use an external midi-to-cv module to send multiple gates and pitches to the ER-301 to use it as a true polyphonic synthesizer.

+2. Set the gate mode for each voice to "toggle" (simply hold the M button to quickly edit a control) and use the unit as an oscillator+filter bank.

+3. Patch a single gate CV to all the voice gates and manually set the V/Oct tuning to trigger chords.

+4. Use the fantastic ER-301 hold mode to set different chord values in the unit and manually interpolate between them ala the [THX sound](https://www.youtube.com/watch?v=FWkJ86JqlPA) (with much fewer voices of course :P).

+### Parameter Overview

 Parameter | Description
 --------- | -----------